chemicallang/chemical/README.md

 ### Instructions

-The project generates three executables (at the moment)
+The project generates these executables (and maybe more)

- - Compiler (source code to executables) (requires llvm)
+ - Compiler (source code to executables) (requires llvm & clang)
- - Interpreter (interprets the source code)
+ - TCC Compiler (a compiler based on Tiny CC compiler)
  - LSP Server (for IDE experience) (requires boost)

-The easiest to set up and work on is interpreter because it has no dependencies.

-#### To work on `Interpreter`
-- clone the repo
-- open in CLion
-- open an issue, if you fail

 #### To work on `LSP Server`
 - Please install Boost